-To provide clear, positive and fair processes that allows grievances to be aired and resolved in a timely and effectively manner.
+To provide clear, positive and fair processes that allow grievances to be aired and resolved in a timely and efficient manner.

 Parents are encouraged to follow the guidelines outlined:

-- The Principal will exercise their judgement as to whether or not they will act upon anonymous complaints.
+The Principal will exercise their judgment as to whether or not they will act upon anonymous complaints.

 Situations will occur where staff or parents have concerns they feel may need addressing within the school community.
 It is each staff member’s responsibility to: